-This intensive two-day instructor-led course guides participants through the agile mindset and all the elements of Scrum, including roles, events, artifacts, and most importantly, the motivation behind implementing them.
+Agile Scrum Immersion (ASI) is an intensive two-day instructor-led course that guides participants through the agile mindset and all the elements of Scrum, including roles, events, artifacts, and most importantly, the motivation behind implementing them.
 All this will be experienced through a balanced combination of lecture, candid discussion, hands-on exercise, and demonstration, as well as a few surprises.

 Organizations are increasingly moving to more agile ways of developing products.
 Scrum has emerged as the most commonly applied agile implementation.
 Today’s successful initiatives implement at least some aspect of Scrum and organizations are reaping the rewards (better quality, faster time to market, and happier employees and customers) of Scrum done right.
 This course can start your teams off on the right foot.